davidleiti/Monumental/README.md

+## Monumental

+Monumental is a traveling application that allows the users to search their neighouring area in order to discover the closest and most popular landmarks and to capture these discoveries by taking a picture of the found landmarks.
+These pictures will in turn be processed using a landmark detection algorithm to verify the authenticity of the pictures and save the user's discoveries into their traveling history which will be available for review at any time.

-### Main concepts:
+### Main theoretical concepts:
 -   Clean Architecture
 -   Reactive Programming
--   Architectural Patterns
+-   Architectural Patterns (MVVM)
 -   Android Development

-### 4.1 Specification
+### Specification

-#### 4.1.1 Overview
+#### Overview

-Monumental is a tourism application implemented on the Android operating system created with the purpose of demonstrating the way the architectural concepts and models presented in the previous theoretical chapters may be applied in a practice.
-The goal of this chapter is to present the steps that constitute the development process of the application starting from the original requirements up until the actual implementation activities and details.
+Monumental is a tourism application implemented for Android created with the purpose of demonstrating the way that different the architectural concepts and models application design models may be applied in a practice.
+The goal of this documentation is to go into detail regarding the development process and architecture of the application, showcasing how the above theoretical concepts were used as the guiding principles of the application.

-#### 4.1.2 Purpose
+#### Purpose

 The goal of this application is to provide a way for users to discover popular monuments while exploring new cities by being notified when in the neighborhood of